pointOfive/Home/Analysis/Projects/TF_K_P/README.md

 - [More Keras Examples](https://github.com/keras-team/keras/tree/master/examples), and
 - GANs and Reinforcement learning
   - though the former, as a generative modeling approach, is highly connected to a number of topics I have explored
-  - while the latter may prove highly productive for me as it's an area where being Bayesian has proven extremely valuable.
+  - and the latter, as an area where being Bayesian has proven extremely valuable, is not altogether unfamiliar to me.

 ## Outline / Reading List